Mousa-Sec/Net-Fundamentals/02_Network_Implementations/06_Switching_Technologies.md

 ## 6. Advanced Switching Concepts (Exam Patch)
 * **LACP (Link Aggregation Control Protocol - 802.3ad):** Bundles multiple physical ports into one logical channel for increased bandwidth and redundancy.
+* LACP is a technology embedded in network hardware that allows combining physical cable connections into one virtual link only when both devices support the same aggregation standard (IEEE 802.3ad or 802.1AX)
 * **Voice VLAN:** A dedicated VLAN for VoIP traffic that automatically applies QoS to ensure call quality.
 * **VLAN Database:** The central storage on a switch that maintains the list of all configured VLANs.